 It is possible that there could be an ill international traveller on a subsequent domestic flight.
 Public health authorities may be notified of this via airline or airport staff.
 For the purpose of contact tracing, passenger manifests may be obtained in conjunction with airlines or airport authorities.
 Given that passenger manifests on domestic airlines may not have complete contact information, it may be necessary to obtain contact details urgently from disembarking passengers

 If one or more suspected, probable or confirmed EVD cases are identified in a healthcare facility, an outbreak management team should be convened, including a senior facility manager, an infection control practitioner and appropriate clinical staff, in consultation with PHU staff.
 Control measures may include:

-There have been few if any reports of EVD outbreaks in institutions other than in healthcare facilities.
-Nevertheless, it is assumed that fellow residents in an institution may be at greater risk of infection if there has been a confirmed case living at the institution while infectious, particularly if there are shared bathroom/toilet facilities.
+Although no EVD outbreaks in institutions other than in healthcare facilities have been reported, it is assumed that fellow residents in an institution may be at greater risk of infection if there has been a confirmed case living at the institution while infectious, particularly if there are shared bathroom/toilet facilities.

 If one or more probable or confirmed EVD cases are identified in a residential care facility or institution, an outbreak management team should be convened, including PHU staff.